Roger Stone ordered by judge to explain social media posts pointed out by prosecutors

 U.S. District Judge Amy Berman Jackson told Mr. Stone, President Trump’s longtime confidant, to explain why the court should not find that he violated the gag order and the conditions of his release pending trial by attempting to generate media coverage using Instagram.

 Mr. Stone, 66, was given until Thursday to file a written explanation in D.C. federal court.

-Lawyers representing him in the case did not immediately return messages requesting comment.
+“We will respond pursuant to the Order,” defense lawyer Bruce Rogow told The Washington Times when reached for comment.

 A former adviser to Mr. Trump’s presidential campaign, Mr. Stone was indicted in January as a result of the special counsel’s investigation into Russian interference in the 2016 election.
 He has pleaded not guilty to criminal charges of obstruction, perjury and witness tampering, and his trial is currently scheduled to start November 5.